ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 The question we're looking to answer here, is: "do we have mostly a have single cell per droplet"?
 That's what experimenters are normally aiming for, but it's not entirely straightforward to get exactly one cell per droplet.
 Sometimes almost no cells make it into droplets, other times we have too many droplets with two or more cells.
 But at a minimum, we should easily be able to distiguish droplets with cells from those without.

-Locate the barcode rank plot by searching for it in the search box.
-Select 'No' to input MTX, and select the 'raw_cb_frequencies.txt' file you should hae in your history from running Alevin.
+Locate the barcode rank plot tool by searching for it in the search box.
+Select 'No' to input MTX, and select the 'raw_cb_frequencies.txt' file you should have in your history from running Alevin.
 If you do not, then you didn't select 'dumpFeatures' when you ran Alevin- so go back and try again.
 Set a title if you wish, but leave other options at defaults.

 ![droplet barcode plot tool](droplet_barcode_tool.png)